2 Chronicles 9

 2 Chronicles 9:13-21The Throne of Solomon - Ivory and Gold

-13Now the weight of gold that came to Solomon in one year was six hundred and sixty and six talents of gold; 14Beside that which chapmen and merchants brought: and all the kings of Arabia and governors of the country brought gold and silver to Solomon.
-15And king Solomon made two hundred targets of beaten gold: (six hundred shekels of gold went to one target:) 16And three hundred shields made he of beaten gold: (three hundred shekels of gold went to one shield:) and the king put them in the house of the forest of Lebanon.
+13Now the weight of gold that came to Solomon in one year was six hundred and threescore and six talents of gold; 14Beside that which chapmen and merchants brought.
+And all the kings of Arabia and governors of the country brought gold and silver to Solomon.
+15And king Solomon made two hundred targets of beaten gold: six hundred shekels of beaten gold went to one target.
+16And three hundred shields made he of beaten gold: three hundred shekels of gold went to one shield.
+And the king put them in the house of the forest of Lebanon.

 17Moreover the king made a great throne of ivory, and overlaid it with pure gold.
-18And there were six steps to the throne, and a footstool of gold fixed to the throne, and stays on both sides of the sitting place, and two lions standing by the stays: 19And twelve lions stood there on the one side and on the other upon the six steps: there was not the like made in any kingdom.
-20And all the drinking vessels of the king were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold: none were of silver; it was not any thing accounted of in the days of Solomon.
-21For the king's ships went to Tarshish with the servants of Huram: every three years once came the ships of Tarshish bringing gold, and silver, ivory, and apes, and peacocks.
+18And there were six steps to the throne, with a footstool of gold, which were fastened to the throne, and stays on each side of the sitting place, and two lions standing by the stays: 19And twelve lions stood there on the one side and on the other upon the six steps.
+There was not the like made in any kingdom.
+20And all the drinking vessels of king Solomon were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold: none were of silver; it was not any thing accounted of in the days of Solomon.
+21For the king’s ships went to Tarshish with the servants of Huram: every three years once came the ships of Tarshish bringing gold, and silver, ivory, and apes, and peacocks.

 The "stays" - the side supports of the throne - are places where lions stand.
 The throne is not a simple seat but an architectural marvel, with lions as decorative and symbolic elements.
 They are not carved passive figures; they are described as "standing," as if ready to defend the throne and the king who sits upon it.